minetest-mods/throwing/README.md

 Mods based on this API:
 * [throwing_arrows](https://github.com/minetest-mods/throwing_arrows) is a compatible replacement for the throwing mod by PilzAdam.
 * [sling](https://github.com/minetest-mods/sling) is a mod written by @tacotexmex that enables item stack and single item throwing of any item.
+* [Native American Village](https://github.com/Steamed-Punk/Native-American-Village), by Steamed-Punk, adds, among many other various items, a tomahawk that can be thrown.

 ## Configuration